One of the most challenging phases of Content Marketing is winning the SEO battle. That’s because of two main reasons:

 If you want to rank easily on any search engine, your best friend is low competition.
 We all have just 10 spots on Google page 1 (For instance).
 The more the struggle for it, the tougher the fight.

 When it comes to analyzing the competition for a given keyword, there are two matrices you should use to measure the level of resistance:

 - The strength of competitors on page 1

-Sometimes you may have just few competitors who have a strong grip on Position #1 by way of their Domain Authority, Domain Age and strong backlink references.
+Sometimes you may have just a few competitors who have a strong grip on Position #1 by way of their Domain Authority, Domain Age, and strong backlink references.
 As a result, think twice before competing against them.

 On the other hand, if you have very weak competitors, no matter their numbers, go for it and chase them away.

 Hence, use industry tools like SEMrush, Ahref, etc for your SEO Marketing Campaigns.
 Consequently, it may be difficult to succeed without these tools.If you want to rank easily on any search engine, your best friend is low competition. #SEO Click To Tweet